 Homeless and Mental Health Strategic Plan

-The City of Killeen hired a consultant to complete a Homeless and Mental Health Strategic Plan to help appropriately address homelessness in Bell County.
+In 2021, the City of Killeen hired a consultant to complete a Homeless and Mental Health Strategic Plan to help appropriately address homelessness in Bell County.

 View strategic plan to reduce or eliminate homelessness in Bell County: Operation: Rise

 Marbut conducted surveys to gather data on demographics, as well as completed site visits and tours with agencies and stakeholders, including free health clinics.
-Marbut observed successfully run facilities that support individuals experiencing homelessness, including The Bridge in Dallas, Haven for Hope in San Antonio, Community First Village in Austin and Centex ARC (Drug and Alcohol Rehabilitation Center) in Temple.
+Marbut observed successfully-run facilities that support individuals experiencing homelessness, including The Bridge in Dallas, Haven for Hope in San Antonio, Community First Village in Austin and Centex ARC (Drug and Alcohol Rehabilitation Center) in Temple.

 Marbut presented his initial findings to City Council on Sept.
 6, 2022, addressing the five, strategic keys to successfully manage and reduce homelessness (understanding the exact problems, addressing the root causes/triggers, making big changes, improving service delivery, and ‘engaging’ vs. ‘enabling’), key data observations (including duration, gender trends, pre and post-employment numbers, homeless veteran rates and home-grown metrics).